-In this blog, we’re going to dive deeper into the key information about vertigo, including its symptoms, causes, some treatment options to alleviate it, and the one natural treatment that has been backed by studies and brings long-term relief.
+In this blog, we’re going to dive deeper into the key information about spinning sensations, including its symptoms, causes, some treatment options to alleviate it, and the one natural treatment that has been backed by studies and brings long-term relief.

-Sometimes when children play, they spin around continuously for fun, and this induces a feeling similar to vertigo.
+Sometimes when children play, they spin around continuously for fun, and this induces a feeling similar to spinning sensations.
 Vertigo is a sudden feeling that you or your world is spinning.
 Although it lasts for only a few minutes, it can be terrifying to experience because it occurs unexpectedly.
-Symptoms of vertigo can persist for many hours or even days, forcing some vertigo sufferers to stay in bed until it subsides.
+Symptoms can persist for many hours or even days, forcing some patients to stay in bed until it subsides.

 The main symptom of vertigo is the spinning sensation.
-Moving your head or body in a certain way, such as when you roll over in bed or shake your head from side to side, may bring on vertigo.
+Moving your head or body in a certain way, such as when you roll over in bed or shake your head from side to side, may bring on the condition.
 However, it is different from fainting or lightheadedness.
-Vertigo often comes with nausea and vomiting.
+It often comes with nausea and vomiting.
 Some sufferers also experience nystagmus, abnormal eye movements.

-Though it rarely happens, vertigo can be a warning sign of brain problems or a stroke.
-If you have vertigo along with weakness or incoordination in one side of your body, we recommend you visit a doctor for a medical evaluation.
+Though it rarely happens, it can be a warning sign of brain problems or a stroke.
+If you have a spinning sensation along with weakness or incoordination in one side of your body, we recommend you visit a doctor for a medical evaluation.